Capstone-Project-Sophia-Ayslin-Jovan/capstone/Literate./backend/README.md

 1. $ npx prisma db push
    Do this at first if you need to update database, then before you commit move on to step 2

+2. $ npx prisma generate

-2. $ npx prisma migrate dev
+3. $ npx prisma migrate dev
    This will keep your database schema in sync with your Prisma schema.
    The commands will also regenerate Prisma Client.
    Give it a name that makes sense.

 # Running index.ts

-1. $ npx ts-node index.js
+1. $ npm start

 # Dropping Database